molecularmachinist/functional_sampling_tool/README.md

 ```sh
 fst make_templates
 ```
 after which you should make sure the sbatch launch script matches your workflow and simulation methods.
-The parts in curly brackets will be populated with the info from `config.py` for email and account, and  the epoch number in the job name.
+The parts `{epoch_number}` will be populated with the epoch number, in the example to rename each job.

-You will also need to have a starting structure, which should be put into `initil/start.gro`.
-You will also need a topology in `topol.top`, mdrun options in `mdrun.mdp` and an index file for grompping in `index_grompp.ndx` (for now this is required, in future version might only be needed if special groups are used in the `mdp`-file).
+You will also need to have a starting structure, which should be in `start.gro`, as well as a topology in `topol.top`, mdrun options in `mdrun.mdp` and an index file for grompping in `index_grompp.ndx` (for now this is required, in future version might only be needed if special groups are used in the `mdp`-file).
 Here is a tree view of how you project folder should look like to begin:

 ```
 ├── config.py *